rstek/cuez-assignment/Misc.md

 ## Deadletter queue / failed jobs queue / queue cleanup
 Define how failed jobs are triaged—manual replay, automated DLQ consumer, or both—and run periodic cleanup so dead-letter queues do not grow unbounded.

+## Potential improvement
+Instead of sequential job chains, dispatch child jobs as parent chunks complete:
+- After each Parts chunk → dispatch Items job for those parts
+- After each Items chunk → dispatch Blocks job for those items

+This would reduce runtime.
+But increases complexity and idempotency becomes harder.
+And if DB I/O is the bottleneck, it doesn't help.